 What is Bee Pollen?

 Pollen is the male seed of flowers.
 This pollen ‘dust’ is collected, mixed with a little honey or nectar and tamped down into the honey bee’s pollen baskets on her back legs.
-She will bring this back to the hive where it will be mixed with some honey (then called bee bread) and stored in honeycomb cells until needed to feed the larva.
+She will bring this back to the hive where it will be mixed with some honey (then called bee bread) and stored in honeycomb cells until needed to feed the larvae.

 In the process of collecting pollen for her hive, a foraging bee is also pollinating our flowers, fruits, nuts, vegetables and many other crops.
 In fact, honey bees alone pollinate 30% of the world’s food.
 She has a very important job to do!